amd/aocl-data-analytics/README-Release.txt

 Building on Linux
 -----------------

-1. You will need to have BLAS and LAPACK installed.
+1. You will need to have BLAS, LAPACK, AOCL-Sparse and AOCL-Utils installed.

 2. Make sure you have set the environment variable `$AOCL_ROOT` to where the AOCL libraries are installed e.g. `/home/username/amd/aocl/4.0`.